LIBDSCI350m-Fall25/group3/pages/about.md

 # Ownership

 We do not claim ownership over the objects within this collection.
-Objects are owned by the creators, source repositories.
-All Objects used in this collection are for educational pourposes.
+Objects are owned by their creators and source repositories.
+All Objects used in this collection are for educational purposes.